Sophivorus/EasyWiki/README.md

 ## Architecture

-- **Base methods** are the basic building blocks to interact with the MediaWiki API:
+- **Base methods** are the basic building blocks to interact with the MediaWiki Action API:
     - `get()` makes a GET request to the API
     - `post()` makes a POST request to the API
     - `find()` extracts data from the results